liquibase/liquibase-test-harness/README.extensions.md

         </dependency>
     </dependencies>
 ```
-You will need to `git clone https://github.com/liquibase/liquibase-test-harness.git` and then run `mvn install -skipTests` to install the liquibase-sdk in your `~/.m2/repository`.
+You will need to `git clone https://github.com/liquibase/liquibase-test-harness.git` and then run `mvn install -DskipTests` to install the liquibase-sdk in your `~/.m2/repository`.

 #### Configuring your connections